 The intention is to hold the wedding ceremony outdoors, and the reception indoors, subject to the weather.
 However, the venue is for the exclusive use of our guests throughout, and both indoor and outdoor spaces will be accessible.

-Typical July weather in Latvia has an average low of 10°C, with highs of 22°C, around 11 sunshine hours a day, and around 6 - 10 days of rain in the month.
+Typical July weather in Latvia has an average low of 10ยฐC, with highs of 22ยฐC, around 11 sunshine hours a day, and around 6 - 10 days of rain in the month.

 Please bring formal attire for the wedding ceremony and subsequent reception.
 To preserve the formality of the occasion, we request that guests avoid sneakers and athletic garments during both the ceremony and the subsequent dinner.
 If such items are required for health or safety reasons, please regard those needs as paramount.
+After the formalities (ceremony and dinner) have finished, please do feel free to change into something more comfortable if you wish.

 Yes, but please keep things tasteful for you and other guests.
+Please do take a polaroid (this will be provided) for our guestbook!

 No, we do not intend to change our names.